 Skip Sales Tax and Shipping Fees at Selected Third-Party Sellers

 Multiple third-party sellers, in addition to Amazon itself, may carry an item you seek on Amazon.com.
-Before you buy, compare Amazon's own price, including tax and shipping fees, to the total price tag at various third-party sellers.
+Before you buy, compare Amazon's own price, including tax and shipping fees, to the total price tag of various third-party sellers.

-According to Amazon's policy, it's up to each third-party seller to decide if it wants the e-commerce site to charge sales tax on its behalf, unless the seller resides in a state that requires sales tax to be charged.
-When it comes to shipping, the seller's product listing should explicitly state if a fee will be charged; some charge, some don't.
+According to Amazon's policy, it's up to each third-party seller to decide if it wants the e-commerce site to charge sales tax on its behalf unless the seller resides in a state that requires sales tax to be charged.
+When it comes to shipping, the seller's product listing should explicitly state if a fee will be charged.
+Some charge, some don't.

 To ensure a hassle-free experience, there are a few things shoppers should do before placing an order with a third-party seller.
 Read other customers' reviews of the seller, and inquire directly with the seller about its return/exchange policy.